eheikes/tts/README.md

 Standard arguments:

 * `inputfile` is the text file you want to convert to speech.
+It should be encoded as UTF-8.
 If excluded, aws-tts will read in the text from `stdin`.
 * `outfile` is the filename to save the audio to.

 Options: